cedricbonhomme/newspipe/README.rst

 Usage
 =====

 Deployment
 ----------

-This application can be deployed both on Heroku and on a traditional server.
+This application can be deployed on Heroku or on a traditional server.

-After installation, you will be able to connect with the e-mail *root@pyAggr3g470r.localhost* and the password *root*.
+After installation, you will be able to connect with the email *root@pyAggr3g470r.localhost* and the password *root*.

 Deploying the application on Heroku